Corporate governance practices.

 - the separation of resolutions

-- the attendance of committee chairmen.
+- the attendance of committee chairs.

 We send out notice of our AGM at least 20 business days before the meeting, to ensure that our shareholders have enough time to consider the items of business.

 Our annual report presents a clear and balanced view of our Group's activities and prospects.
-The Chairman's statement, Group Chief Executive's review and business operating and financial reviews give an assessment of our affairs and position, supported by presentations at the AGM.
+The Chair's statement, Group Chief Executive's review and business operating and financial reviews give an assessment of our affairs and position, supported by presentations at the AGM.